microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

 1. Navigate to your Parts Unlimited project on VSTS.
 It will be something like [https://YOURACCOUNT.visualstudio.com/Parts%20Unlimited](https://youraccount.visualstudio.com/Parts Unlimited).

-1. Open the settings page using the **Project settings** navigation.
+1. Open the settings page using the **Project settings** navigation located at the bottom left of the page.

     ![](images/000.png)